-linked model.
+Also, the memory (de)allocation routines for nodes are completely rewritten.
+The relevant code now lives in the C file texnode.c, and basically uses a dozen or so 'avail' lists instead of a doubly-linked model.
 An extra function layer is added so that the code can ask for nodes by type instead of directly requisitioning a certain amount of memory words.

 Because of the split into two arrays and the resulting differences in the data structures, some of the macros have been duplicated.
 For instance, there are now vlink and vinfo as well as token\link and token\info.
 All access to the variable memory array is now hidden behind a macro called vmem.
 We mention this because using the TeXbook as reference is still quite valid but not for memory related details.
-Another significate detail is that we have double linked node lists and that some nodes carry more data.
+Another significate detail is that we have double linked node lists and that most nodes carry more data.